vincentarelbundock/Rdatasets/doc/DAAG/rst/ais.rst

       :name: description

-   These data were collected in a study of how data on various characteristics of the bloood varied with sport body size and sex of the athlete.
+   These data were collected in a study of how data on various characteristics of the blood varied with sport, body size, and sex of the athlete.

    .. rubric:: Usage